 The neonatal nurse practitioner (NNP) program focuses on advanced nursing knowledge and clinical practice.
-The program culminates with the Master of Science degree in Nursing.
+The program culminates with the Master of Science in Nursing degree.

 Neonatal critical care is a growing field, and Bouvé is at the forefront of providing experienced nurses with the knowledge, competence, and skill to be in demand across the country.
 We require applicants to have at least two years of NICU experience before entering our program, and most have more than that.
 As a registered nurse, you already have a significant base of nursing knowledge.
 The neonatal nurse practitioner (NNP) program focuses on advanced nursing knowledge and clinical practice.
 You will: